vsoch/watchme/docs/_docs/getting-started/index.md

 ## Licenses

-This code is licensed under the Affero GPL, version 3.0 or later [LICENSE](LICENSE).
+This code is licensed under the Mozilla, version 2.0 or later [LICENSE](LICENSE).
-The SIF Header format is licesed by [Sylabs](https://github.com/sylabs/sif/blob/master/pkg/sif/sif.go).